SiRyno/Security-Analysis-ML/README.md

 # Security Analysis App using Strealit

-An WebApp designed to analyse the securities of the National Stock Exchange India (NSE).
+A WebApp designed to analyse the securities of the National Stock Exchange India (NSE).

 ## Features
 - [x] Chart of the data along with the rediction of the next day using different Machine Learning Techniques.